mattikl/redux-list-reducer/README.md

 * the objects themselves are kept in a separate recuder and the items are object IDs (integer or UUID) (normalized schema)

 The user is expected to handle the data in immutable fashion.
-Currently just plain JavaScript collections are used, but this might change to [ImmutableJs](https://facebook.github.io/immutable-js/).
-Idea is to develop a well-tested and performant implementation of basic actions with lists.
+Currently either JavaScript collections (default) or [ImmutableJs](https://facebook.github.io/immutable-js/) can be used.
+The idea is to develop a well-tested and performant implementation of basic actions with lists.

 Exported action creators: